Emtiaz

 };

-I created two components that call my custom API routes when events happen.
+Two components call the API route when events actually happen.

 src/components/Tracking/PageViewTracker.js